|

 parts must be replaced and what parts should be left alone

-The only parts I needed to replace in my radio were
+The only parts I needed to replace in

 those